Mursi people: Gibe III Dam

 The Gibe III hydroelectric dam, in the middle Basin of the Omo and completed in October 2015, will greatly modify the flood regime upon which thousands of people in the lower basin depend for their livelihoods.
 By regulating the river flows, and 'uplifting' the low flows during the dry season, it will also make possible the development of large-scale commercial irrigation schemes, although the latest report commissioned suggests that there is not enough water in the Omo River to irrigate the proposed area of plantations.
 The most ambitious of these is already being implemented by the state-run Ethiopian Sugar Corporation on land either taken from the Omo National Park or currently occupied by the Bodi, Mursi, Nyangatom and Kara.
 If current plans are realised the lower Omo will become by far the largest irrigation complex in Ethiopia, at least doubling the total irrigated area in the country.

+Framing the Other (2012)

+A documentary directed by Ilja Kok and Willem Timmers, Framing the Other presents the culture of the Mursi people, specifically the practice of Mursi women wearing lip plates and tourism popularity.
+The film captures the exchanged interactions between a Western tourist from Holland and a Mursi woman from Ethiopia, and personal interviews of how they perceived one another.
+Framing the Other not only shares the background of Mursi people, but also shares the effects of tourism.